tokers/lua-resty-requests/README.markdown

 In case of failure, `nil` and a Lua string described the error will be returned.

-* `elapsed`, a hash-like Lua table which represents the cost time for each stage.
+* `elapsed`, a hash-like Lua table which represents the cost time (in seconds) for each stage.
   * `elapsed.connect_time`, cost time for the TCP 3-Way Handshake;
   * `elapsed.handshake`, cost time for the SSL/TLS handshake (if any);
   * `elapsed.send_header`, cost time for sending the HTTP request headers;